Factom-Asset-Tokens/wallet/README.md

 npm start
 ```

-You'll also need a [fat daemon](https://github.com/Factom-Asset-Tokens/fatd) running for the wallet to connect to.
+You'll also need a [fat daemon](https://github.com/Factom-Asset-Tokens/fatd) and a factom-walletd running for the wallet to connect to.

 ## State Of Development